TO CUBA WITH USA CUBA |

 and cultural environment of the Old City.
 Since

 Traditions, legends and history have combined to make Old Havana a historical heritage jewel, renowned for its magnificent buildings, squares and churches, all of which date back to colonial times.
 City streets are still paved with cobblestones.
 Happy mestizo faces look down from balconies adorned with lush vegetation, re-enacting a scene that is centuries old.
 USA CUBA TRAVEL invites you to experience the elation of walking through a mystical city whose worth has been established over the centuries, to savor its culture, discover its people and relive history by staying in one of the fabulous historic hotels of Old Havana.
-USA

 Updated August